johnbintz/plugin-wonderful/readme.txt

 == Installation ==

 Copy the plugin-wonderful folder to your wp-content/plugins folder and activate it from Plugins -> Installed.
-Activating the plugin creates a new database table, {prefix}_pw_adboxes, that you can safely remove if you are no longer using the plugin.
+Activating the plugin creates a new database table, `{prefix}_pw_adboxes`, that you can safely remove if you are no longer using the plugin.

 == Frequently Asked Questions ==